 Health and safety: The use of hydrogen gas requires adequate controls and safeguards to ensure that explosive air-hydrogen mixtures are not formed.

 Capacity: In Japan, a facility capable of treating 2 Mg PCB per day using the CHD process was constructed and is in operation.
-Facilities are also operated in Canton, United States of America, and Young, Australia.
-There is no information on the treatment capacities of those facilities.
+Facilities are also operated in Canton, United States of America, and Bomen, Australia.
+There is no information on the treatment capacity of the facility in Canton.
+The facility in Australia has capacity of 20,000 litre/day.
+A facility with capacity of 44 t/day is in operation in France (Plant 191 2016).

 Other practical issues: There are many reports about PCB dechlorination using CHD.
 Generally, Pd/C catalysts show the largest degradation rates compared to the other supported metal catalysts.
 Reaction temperatures can be increased to 260°C when paraffin oil is used as a reaction solvent.

 State of commercialization: In Japan, a commercial-scale facility was constructed at the Japan Environmental Storage & Safety Corporation (JESCO) Osaka facility in 2006 and PCB extracted from transformers and capacitors are treated using the CHD process (JESCO, 2009c).
+Facility in Australia operates in commercial scale too.

 (e) Cement kiln co-incineration